 5. African Palm Swift

-The African palm swift is a bird species in the swift family which is found in most of sub-Saharan Africa.
-It is a small bird with brown-grey feathers and is very similar to the Asian palm swift, Cypsiurus balasiensis.
+The African palm swift is a bird species in the swift family, found in most sub-Saharan Africa.
+It is a small bird with brown-grey feathers similar to the Asian palm swift, Cypsiurus balasiensis.

-At one point, the two species were thought to be the same, but they have since been classified as separate species.
+The two species were considered the same at one point, but they have since been classified as separate species.
 Recently, a third species, the Malagasy palm swift, has been identified as separate from the African and Asian palm swifts.

 They feed mainly on insects caught in flight and breed in hollow trees, often nesting in the same tree as other swifts.